 From its spring-fed source in China’s Tibetan Plateau, the Mekong River flows through Myanmar, Laos, Thailand, Cambodia and Vietnam before emptying into the South China Sea.
-While the upper half of the Mekong flows through rugged terrain, the river’s flow and landscapes in Cambodia and Vietnam lend well to travel and exploration by boat.
+While the upper half of the Mekong navigates rugged terrain, the river’s pace and landscapes in Cambodia and Vietnam lend well to travel and exploration by boat.

 Often called the “rice bowl” of Southeast Asia, the Mekong River delta provides rich soil for agriculture, sustaining the local economy.
 This river basin is a trove for wildlife and vegetation as well, ranked just behind the Amazon as the most biodiverse river basin in the world.

 On the southern end of the Mekong, travelers can feel the pulse of the river basin firsthand on an overnight yacht and discover how the river is intricately wound into the history of Vietnam and Cambodia.